 We provide the first dataset of olfactory objects within artworks for the challenge.
 This section shortly describes the collection, annotation, and a brief description of class distribution.
 The training set matches the Annotated Image Dataset version 1 as reported in D2.2.
-In this report, we also provide a more detailed analysis of the dataset and its creation process.3 For a more detailed analysis of the dataset and its creation process, please refer to the according report.
+In this report, we also provide a more detailed analysis of the dataset and its creation process.3 For a more detailed analysis of the dataset refer to the according report.